Kannapolis-Bioinformatics/pathwrap/README.md

 #BiocManager::install(anntpkg)
 ```

-If path to reference directory is provided using argument ref.dir, the path should be writable to create indexes and it should contain both genome reference (.fa,/.fasta) and genome annotaion file (.gtf/.gff).
+If path to reference directory is provided using argument ref.dir, the path should be writable to create indexes and it should contain both genome reference (.fa,/.fasta) and genome annotaion file (.gtf/.gff). <br>

 3. A phenofile is necessary for any run of pathwrap.
 The phenofile should be tab delimited file with information about the path of raw files and class to which each sample belong to.
 Phenofile for single ended reads looks like this.
 ```{r sampleFileSingle, echo=FALSE, results='asis'}